U.S. flag

 Epidemiology

-The incidence of myocarditis is approximately 1.5 million cases worldwide per year.
-Incidence is usually estimated between 10 to 20 cases per 100,000 persons.
-The overall incidence is unknown and probably underdiagnosed.
+The incidence of myocarditis is approximately 1.5 million cases worldwide annually, and the overall incidence is unknown and probably underdiagnosed.
 In the United States, the frequency of myocarditis is difficult to ascertain as many cases are subclinical.
-In community-based populations, the prevalence and outcomes of myocarditis are unknown as epidemiologic studies suggest that the majority of Coxsackie B virus infections, an important cause of myocarditis are subclinical, thus following a benign course.
+In community-based populations, the prevalence and outcomes of myocarditis are unknown as epidemiologic studies suggest that most Coxsackie B virus infections, a significant cause of myocarditis, are subclinical, thus following a benign course.

 Pathophysiology

-• Subacute: defined by an increase in autoimmune-mediated injury with activated T cells and B cells and subsequent antibody production creating cardiac autoantibodies along with inflammatory proteins.
+• Subacute stage (1-4 weeks): An increase in autoimmune-mediated injury with activated T cells and B cells and subsequent antibody production, creating cardiac autoantibodies and inflammatory proteins.
 There are higher concentrations of anti-b-myosin antibodies in patients with myocarditis with dilated cardiomyopathy than in control groups.

 Histopathology